 What are the side effects of biological treatments?

 As with any drugs that suppress the immune system, biologic therapy poses some increased risk of aggravating the body’s vulnerability to infections and other diseases.
-Patients taking biologics should seek immediate medical attention if they develop persistent raised temperature or unexplained flu-like symptoms.
-Vaccinations that prevent infections should be considered prior to administration of biologics.
-Patients should not receive live vaccines while taking biologic products.
+Patients taking biological treatments should seek immediate medical attention if they develop persistent raised temperature or unexplained flu-like symptoms.
+Vaccinations that prevent infections should be considered prior to administration of biological treatment.
+Patients should not receive live vaccines while taking biological treatment.

-Biologics may also cause some chronic diseases that are dormant (such as tuberculosis) to flare up, and they are not recommended for people with multiple sclerosis and other conditions such as congestive heart failure.
-All patients should be skin tested for tuberculosis prior to starting biologic therapy.
+Biological treatment may also cause some chronic diseases that are dormant (such as tuberculosis) to flare up, and they are not recommended for people with multiple sclerosis and other conditions such as congestive heart failure.
+All patients should be skin tested for tuberculosis prior to starting biological treatment.

-Since biologic therapy is still in the early stages of use, some of the long-term effects of these medications simply aren't known.
+Since biological treatment is still in the early stages of use, some of the long-term effects of these medications simply aren't known.
 Your doctor will want to monitor your health regularly while you are taking them.
 However, the evidence so far is that they work well, especially if DMARDs are ineffective or contra-indicated (a factor that makes taking the drug too risky).

-One disadvantage of current biologic medications is that they must be given either by injection or by intravenous infusion.
+One disadvantage of current biological treatments is that they must be given either by injection or by intravenous infusion.

 Although animal studies of biologics have shown no effect on fertility or impairment of the foetus, these studies cannot always predict the effects in humans.
 Pregnant women should not be given these drugs.

-As a general rule, different biologic therapies should not be taken at the same time.
+As a general rule, different biological treatments should not be taken at the same time.

-Researchers say that future biologics, still in the early stages of development, may be less expensive and that some will be taken orally.
+Researchers say that future biological treatments, still in the early stages of development, may be less expensive and that some will be taken orally.
 Also on the horizon are biologics that target different areas of the immune system, providing new treatment options.